 Enjoy the Sunset from Queensbridge Park

-Website: Queensbridge Park
+Website.
+Queensbridge Park

-Address: Vernon Blvd, Long Island City, NY 11101
+Address.
+Vernon Blvd, Long Island City, NY 11101

 In my opinion, Queensbridge Park has one of the most underrated sunset views in New York.
 Tucked between the Queensboro Bridge and the East River, the park has wide-open space, benches right by the water, and a clear west-facing view that makes evening light feel extra golden.
 It’s a more local, laid-back alternative to the bigger waterfront parks nearby, and that’s what I like about it.

 You’ll see the Roosevelt Island Tram pass by overhead, boats moving along the water, and locals walking dogs or jogging through.
 It feels open and calm, without the tourist traffic you get in more well-known areas.
-If you’re in Long Island City and want to end your day with something simple and beautiful, this is it.
+If you’re in Long Island City and want to end your day with something simple and beautiful, this it.

 Long Island City Activities (Post Summary)